cwcraw/Chlothars-Character-Builder/README.md

 # Chlothars-Character-Builder

-A basic character creator for Pathfinder/D20
+A basic character creator for Pathfinder/D20.

+This was created during my time as a student at Code Chrysalis.

 ## Project setup